prad123/vehicle-detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The biggest problem I encountered is lack of performance with the pipeline.
 I need to make things a lot faster if I want it to run in (near) real time.
 I could reduce the number of features that I extract, or try to use even fewer search rectangles for the pipeline.
 In addition to the speed, my model seems to be pretty sensitive to non-car images.
 I had to bump up the threshold in the heatmap to eliminate them, but perhaps that's an issue with my model parameter selection.

-To improve the frame to frame stability of the video, I need to implement a class that keeps track of all the current vehicles, their size and location.
-This way I can use a weighted average technique to apply the new vehicles that are detected to the current set of "known" vehicles.

 ---